nummacway/gb300-sf2000-tool/README.md

 All actions instantly save the list and update favorites.

 If you select a file, a panel appears to the right of the file list.
-It's header contains the ROM name (the internal name of the actual ROM, which also determines which of the two stock FC emulators is used), the CRC32 and the No-Intro status.
+It's header contains the ROM name (the internal name of the actual ROM, which also determines which of the two stock FC emulators is used on GB300), the CRC32 and the No-Intro status.
 If you have a ROM of a that was commercially released during the original console's livespan and it is not matched with No-Intro, that ROM was modified somehow.
 If you are in a "static" ROM list, you can favorite a ROM that is currently in the list (checked).

 Below the No-Intro status, you'll find a lot of features that for the current ROM.
 The main features have a description inside the tool.
 Many advanced features can be found in the _Rename..._ button's dropdown menu: